gaearon/overreacted.io/src/pages/react-as-a-ui-runtime/index.md

 ## Lists

-Comparing the element type at the same position in the tree is usually enough to decide whether reuse or re-create the corresponding host instance.
+Comparing the element type at the same position in the tree is usually enough to decide whether to reuse or re-create the corresponding host instance.

-But this only works well if children positions are static and don’t re-order.
-In our example above, even though `message` could be a “hole”, we still knew that there the input goes after the message, and there are no other children.
+But this only works well if child positions are static and don’t re-order.
+In our example above, even though `message` could be a “hole”, we still knew that the input goes after the message, and there are no other children.

 With dynamic lists, we can’t be sure the order is ever the same: